-Since Google mainly support Android build on Linux platform (with Ubuntu 64-bit OS as top Linux platform, and OS X as 2nd), and a lot of Android Developers are using AVD on Eclipse hosted by a Linux system, it is very critical that Android developers take advantage of Intel hardware-assisted KVM virtualization for Linux just like HAXM for Windows and OS X.
+Since Google mainly supports Android build on Linux platform (with Ubuntu 64-bit OS as top Linux platform, and OS X as 2nd), and a lot of Android Developers are using AVD on Eclipse or Android Studio hosted by a Linux system, it is very critical that Android developers take advantage of Intel hardware-assisted KVM virtualization for Linux just like HAXM for Windows and OS X.

-Below are the quick step-by-step's on how to install, enable KVM on Ubuntu host platform and start Intel Android x86 Gingerbread emulator with Intel hardware-assisted virtualization (hypervisor).
-The result is very pleasing and AVD runs significantly faster and smoother than without hypervisor
+Below are the quick step-by-step's on how to install, enable KVM on Ubuntu host platform and start Intel Android x86 emulator with Intel hardware-assisted virtualization (hypervisor).
+The result is very pleasing and AVD runs significantly faster and smoother than without hypervisor.

 I referred the instructions from Ubuntu community documentation page. to get KVM installed.To see if your processor supports hardware virtualization, you can review the output from this command: